-- Essential oil diffuser is a nice touch
+- An essential oil diffuser is a nice touch

-- Make the bathroom accessible for kids with a Faucet Extender, Light Switch Extender, and Stools.
+- Next, make the bathroom accessible for kids with a Faucet Extender, light switch extender, and stools.
 One of my pet peeves as a parent is having to pick up my child to wash his hands.
 I do it because it is important but why not find a way to help the child help himself?
 Win.
 Win.
-There are ways to do this without having to reconstruct your adult sized bathroom.
+There are ways to do this without having to reconstruct your adult-sized bathroom.
 Kids will relish in being able to wash hands and turn on/off the lights all by themselves.

-One of my favorite simple way to integrate into your home is with a peace corner.
-This space is meant for observation in silence, to calm down or to simply be.
-So you can include a plant for caring and observing, a fish tank for watching, or simply a window for gazing at the wonders of the outdoors.
+Next, I get to tell you about one of my favorite, simple ways to integrate the Montessori method into your home is with a peace corner.
+That is to say, this space is meant for observation in silence, to calm down or to simply be.
+So, you can include a plant for caring and observing, a fish tank for watching, or simply a window for gazing at the wonders of the outdoors.

 - Gather activities to encourage mindfulness in children is through journaling, meditation, deep breathing exercises, and yoga and place them in accessible areas of the home.
 Consider a Cretan’s Labyrinth or ABC Yoga Cards in a basket.